Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-studio-apps/pdp.md

 alwaysopen: false
 ---

+The Policy Decision Point is implemented in the authorization application that is deployed in the Platform Cluster in Altinn Studio Apps.

 In Altinn Studio Apps the Policy Decision Point is implemented as a service in the dataservice application